JoshJJaekel/TI-nspire_CX_II-T_games/README.md

 © 15.01.2021 Josh Jaekel

 # TI-nspire_CX_II-T_games
-This repository contains .tns files for "Snake" and "Minesweeper", so you can run these programs on a TI-nspire CX T/TI-nspire CX II-T, without any additional software.
+This repository contains .tns files for "Snake" and "Minesweeper", so you can run these programs on a TI-nspire CX T/TI-nspire CX II-T. You need the TI-nspire CX Student software to transfer the programs to your TI-nspire.

 Controls: